NLPbox/charniak-docker/README.md

 # charniak-docker

-This docker container allows you to build, install and run the [Charniak parser (August 2006)](https://github.com/BLLIP/bllip-parser) (aka Charniak-Johnson reranking parser, BLLIP parser) in a docker container.
+This docker container allows you to build, install and run the most recent version of the [Charniak parser (August 2006)](https://github.com/BLLIP/bllip-parser) (aka Charniak-Johnson reranking parser, BLLIP parser) in a docker container.